 It is always best to inform your healthcare professional of any concerns you may have regarding your feet, especially for diabetic patients.
 Early treatment and routine foot examinations are keys to maintaining proper health, especially because severe complications can arise if proper treatment is not applied.

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, and Skaneateles, NY.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Diabetic Foot Care
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about How to Care for Diabetic Foot